Functional central limit theorem for heavy tailed stationary infinitely divisible processes generated by conservative flows: Proof of the main theorem

 Integrating the limit yields

-which is exactly the right hand side of (\ref{eq:first_cond}).
-Therefore, in order to complete the proof of (\ref{eq:first_cond}), we only need to justify taking the limit inside the integral.
-For this purpose we use, once again, Pratt's lemma.
-We need to exhibit random variables $G_n$, $n=0,1,2,\dots$ on $\bigl( \Omega^*, {\mathcal F}^*, P^*\bigr)$ such that
+which is exactly the right-hand side of (\ref{eqfirstcond}).
+Therefore, in order to complete the proof of (\ref{eqfirstcond}), we only need to justify taking the limit inside the integral.
+For this purpose, we use, once again, Pratt's lemma.
+We need to exhibit random variables~$G_n$, $n=0,1,2,\ldots$ on $ ( \Omega^*, {\mathcal F}^*, P^* )$ such that

-We start with writing (using \eqref{eq:rhoandmu})
+We start with writing [using (\ref{eqrhoandmu})]

 where $C_1>0$ is a constant.
-Suppose first that $1 \leq \alpha < 2$, and choose $0<\xi<2-\alpha$.
-Then by the Potter bounds (see Proposition 0.8 in \cite{resnick:1987}), for some constant $C_2 > 0$,
+Suppose first that $1 \leq\alpha< 2$, and choose $0<\xi<2-\alpha$.
+Then by the Potter bounds [see Proposition 0.8 in \citet{resnick1987}], for some constant $C_2 > 0$,

 for all $n$ large enough.
-Further, since $y^2 \psi(y) \to 0$ as $y \downarrow 0$, we have, for some constant $C_3>0$,
+Further, since $y^2 \psi(y) \to0$ as $y \downarrow0$, we have, for some constant $C_3>0$,

 hence, for some constant $C_4>0$,

 for all $n$ (large enough) and all realizations.
 We take